Ronshusterman715/final-project-2025/Readme.md

 ## 📋 Project Overview

 Club Finder is a platform that helps users discover sports clubs, hobby groups, social clubs, and more in their area.
-The application features user authentication, advanced search capabilities, personal favorites, and comprehensive admin management tools.
+The application features user authentication, advanced search and filtering capabilities, personal favorites system, and comprehensive admin management tools for creating, editing, and deleting clubs.

 ## ✨ Key Features

-- **User Management**: Secure registration and login with JWT authentication
+- **User Management**: Secure registration and login with JWT authentication and "Remember Me" functionality
-- **Advanced Search**: Smart search engine to find clubs by name, category, and various attributes
+- **Advanced Search & Filtering**: Search clubs by name and filter by type, location (country/city), and age requirements
-- **Personal Favorites**: Save your favorite clubs for quick access
+- **Personal Favorites**: Save your favorite clubs with persistent storage across devices
-- **Admin Panel**: Advanced management tools for administrators to create, edit, and delete clubs
+- **Admin Panel**: Full CRUD operations for administrators to create, edit, and delete clubs
+- **Multiple View Modes**: Toggle between card and table view with saved preferences
-- **Responsive Design**: Mobile-friendly interface built with Bootstrap
+- **Responsive Design**: Mobile-friendly interface built with Bootstrap 5
 - **Role-Based Access**: Different capabilities for regular users and administrators
+- **Real-time Updates**: Immediate UI updates when liking/unliking clubs or managing content

 ## 🛠️ Technology Stack